1979 in Japan: Arts and entertainment

 In film, Vengeance Is Mine by Shōhei Imamura won the Best film award at the Japan Academy Prize, at the Blue Ribbon Awards and at the Mainichi Film Award, Taiyō o Nusunda Otoko by Kazuhiko Hasegawa won Best film at the Yokohama Film Festival and at the Hochi Film Awards.
 For a list of Japanese films released in 1979 see Japanese films of 1979.

+The asadora Mā-nē-chan and Ayu no uta began in 1979.
+For other television, see: 1979 in Japanese television.

+Books published included Shiki Natsuko by Hiroyuki Itsuki and Tenchūsatsu Nyūmon (Japanese:天中殺入門) by Sōshō Izumi.
+See also :Category:1979 Japanese novels.